mattharrison/katacoda-scenarios/1-pandas/intro.md

-# New Scenario Template (Your Title Here)

-This is a mostly empty template.
-To create your own first scenario, duplicate this in your own repo, then modify it as needed.
+# Fundamentals

+By the end of this module, the learner will be able to use pandas to prepare data so they can put it into a machine learning model.
+This includes - taking a raw data file, removing or calculating missing values, and converting string data into numeric data.

 ## Description

-2-3 sentences on what the scenario covers, illustrates, and teaches.
-What technology is used, and what task will the learner have accomplished by the end?

-Importantly, why does this matter?
-What can this technology, tool, or approach help you accomplish?
-Briefly communicate the real-world application(s) of this skill.
+In this module you will install the libraries for pandas and scikit-learn.

+Then you will load some data and clean it with pandas so you can do machine learning on it.

 ## Learning Objective

-- 3-4 bullets
-- of what you
-- will learn
+- Install libraries
+- Load data with pandas
+- Clean data with pandas

 ## Prerequisite Skills

-Define the target audience here, and list any prerequisite skills.
-For example:

-This is for software developers with prior experience using Jenkins to deploy web applications.
+This is for software developers and others with prior experience using Python.

 ## Table of Contents